EEErinzzz/ENGG1340/Game_Structure.md

    require data from timer and user input -> name of the user

-   (maybe just keep the top 3 of each mode we have)
+   (just keep the top 5 of each mode we have)

 *code here*